Before you travel

 Before you travel, think about your destination.
 Could you get medical help if you needed it?
 Are any immunisations needed which might be harmful to the pregnancy?

-If you are travelling to Europe, make sure that you have a European Health Insurance Card (formerly known as E111), which entitles you to free treatment while abroad.
+If you’re travelling to Europe, make sure you that you have a European Health Insurance Card (formerly known as E111), which entitles you to free medical treatment while abroad.

 You can apply online for an EHIC, which is free of charge.

 It is safe for women with uncomplicated pregnancies to travel by air.
 However, if you have excessive morning sickness or there is a threat of miscarriage, your doctor may recommend that you should not fly in the first three months of pregnancy.